Fuseiniabdullai502/report-card-generator/README.md

 **For Production (Firebase App Hosting):**

 You will not use the JSON file directly for App Hosting.
-Instead, you will copy its contents into a secret environment variable.
+Instead, you will upload its contents to a secret environment variable.
 This is covered in the deployment guide below.

 ### Running the Development Server